 Contacts: Teslina 14, Zagreb | t: +385 1 4822 331 | Reviews

 Lari & Penati

-The restaurant Lari & Penati is a tiny restaurant located in Petrinjska Street.
+The restaurant Lari & Penati is a tiny restaurant located on Petrinjska Street.
 It has a nice streetside terrace.
 The menu changes daily, and sometimes it can feel limited.

 However, the food is fresh and tasty.
 Good choice of Croatian wines by the glass.
-There is small parking next to the restaurant (a big plus considering the scarce parking places in the downtown).
+There is small parking next to the restaurant (a big plus considering the scarce parking places downtown).
 The staff is friendly.
-We've enjoyed our lunch there.
+We enjoyed our lunch there.

 Located in the middle of Zagreb's residential area, the restaurant Tac, one of the best Zagreb restaurants, is located far from the main touristy routes.
 The restaurant serves traditional Croatian food prepared to perfection and sourced from the best local producers.
 A friend of mine, who is a passionate foodie, claims that he's eaten the best meal of his life at the restaurant Tac.
 The interior is rustic, and the atmosphere is laid back.

 Contacts: Vrhovec 140, Zagreb | t: 385 1 3776 757 | Reviews

 The newest addition to the Zagreb restaurant scene, TheAtrium By Filho opened back in October 2019.
 Run by young but already well-known and established chef, Filip Horvat, TheAtrium inspires to showcase the best of Croatian produce (all produce is local, except, well, caviar), and reinvented traditional Croatian recipes.